-The Public School Boards’ Association of Alberta held its Annual General Meeting on Friday 17 November 2017.
-At the Meeting, Members elected a new Executive Committee.
+The Public School Boards’ Association of Alberta held its Annual General Meeting on Friday 26 October 2018.
+At the meeting, Members elected a new Second Vice-President and Second Director.
 The Association is very pleased to introduce the 2018 Executive Committee:

 Cathy Hogg, President (Prairie Rose School Division)